The Home of Daryl & Sharna Balfour

 Kwando has some of the best wild dog viewing anywhere.

 The Kwando Private Game Reserve in northern Botswana has developed a reputation as being one of the best, if not the best, places to observe wild dogs in southern Africa, perhaps the whole of Africa.
-The dogs have denned and produced pups within a few kilometres of the camp every year save one for the past 11 seasons and we have planned this safari to tie in with the probable emergence of the new pups from the den, one of the most exciting spectacles in wildlife viewing.
+The dogs have denned and produced pups within a few kilometres of our camp every year save one for the past 12 seasons and we have planned this safari to tie in with the probable emergence of the new pups from the den, one of the most exciting spectacles in wildlife viewing.

 Kwando Lagoon Camp is a classic luxury tented safari camp built on raised wooden decks overlooking a tranquil lagoon off the Kwando River (which becomes the Linyanti River and subsequently the Chobe River on its journey to join the Zambezi near the Botswana border with Zimbabwe at Kasane).
 In recent years it has become one of my favourite camps in Botswana, both for its excellent game viewing as well as its traditional old safari style – though the camp was rebuilt in early 2011 and is now quite stunning in its new guise!
 The camp exists for the game viewing and there is none of the pressure of many other camps to return from outings to fit in with the camp kitchen timetable…